sai-1752/IPL-Analytics-/README.md

 ## How to Use

 1. Open the Power BI `.pbix` file
-2. Locate all visual pages using page menu/tabs
+2. Locate all visual pages using the page menu/tabs
 3. Match page order visually as above for exploration or presentation
 4. Use interactive slicers/filters for deeper comparison and customized insights